eric-erki/HomeGenie/source/content/devs/programs.md

 Each module is identified by **Domain**, **Address**, **Type** and **Widget**.
 The **Domain** is used as a group for same class of modules.
 Example of domain names are: `HomeAutomation.ZWave`, `HomeAutomation.PhilipsHue`, `HomeAutomation.X10`.
-The **Address**, that is usually a number, is used to identify uniquely each module belonging to the same domain.
+The **Address** (usually a number) is used to identify uniquely each module belonging to the same domain.
 The **Type** will define what kind of module is.
 Commonly used types are: `Program`, `Switch`, `Light`, `Dimmer`, `Sensor`, `Temperature`, `Siren`, `Fan`, `Thermostat`, `Shutter`, `DoorWindow`, `DoorLock`, `MediaTransmitter`, `MediaReceiver`.
 The **Widget** will determine how a module will be displayed in the User Interface.
 There are already a bunch of widgets available in *HG*, but custom ones can also be designed using the integrated [Widget Editor](widgets.html).

 Also automation programs have a module associated to each of them, so program's data can be displayed in the